How do I apply for college?

 In the United States, people often say “college” or “school” for all education after high school.

 College admission requirements

-You can earn your high school equivalency diploma (called GED or HiSET) at community colleges, through evening classes for immigrants and refugees, or take our online class.
+You can earn your high school equivalency diploma (called GED® or HiSET or TASC) at community colleges.
+You can also go to evening classes for immigrants and refugees, or take our online class.

 College and university

 Colleges and universities are harder to get into than community colleges.
 You will have to pass tests to enter.
 Many Americans go to a four-year college after they finish high school.
 A university is a college that offers not just undergraduate (bachelor’s) degrees but post-graduate degrees too (master’s or PhD). bachelor’s and master’s degrees will help you get a better job when you graduate.

 Colleges can be either private or public schools.
 Private colleges cost a lot more money than public colleges.
 The average cost per year is $30,000.
 However, private colleges may also have more scholarship money available.
 They have smaller classes so students get to talk to teachers more.

 How to apply